 All you need to know about Lofts in Ottawa

-An authentic Hard Loft is a rare beast.
+An authentic hard loft is a rare beast.
 Lofts in Ottawa are in short supply due to the nature of their origin.
-In order to fit this category, a former industrial or commercial use space must be converted into a residentia...
+In order to fit this category, a former industrial or commercial use space must be converted into a residential living space.
+Out of this formula, some common elements arise.
+Old, often exposed brick, vis...
 Read More

 All you need to know about Lofts in Ottawa